 If you have a scheduled ride and your health care appointment is cancelled before the trip, contact Access2Care at (866) 462-4856 TTY: 711 24 hours a day, 7 days a week. right away.
-You can refer to Chapter 4 for additional information about your transportation services.

 I. How to get covered services when you have a medical emergency or urgent need for care, or during a disaster